Taboloto/SatSolver/readme.md

 # SAT_SOLVER

 ## Intro
-This program is an assignment to achieve an exam for the master degree at the University of Verona.
+This program is an assignment to achieve an exam at the University of Verona.

 ## Structure
 + SAT_solver.py: this file contains the main, and it's the one that has to be run